MK2112/minicorpus/Readme.md

 Detailed results can be found in the [benchmarks](./benchmarks/) folder.<br>
 Benchmark comparisons were additionally documented in the [MiniPile_Pile_Benchmark_Comparisons.ods](./MiniPile_Pile_Benchmark_Comparisons.ods) spreadsheet, where more rigorous statistical analysis is also conducted.<br>
-LaTeX-versions of the below tables can be found in the [benchmark_results.pdf](./img/benchmark_results.pdf) (markdown tables below for readability).
+LaTeX-versions of the below tables can be found in the [benchmark_results.pdf](./img/benchmark_results.pdf) (markdown tables below for readability).<br>
+All benchmarks indicate zero-shot performance.

 ### Pythia 160M models